Right to Repair

 - if you're not at home to let the contractor in as arranged

-If it does qualify, we will issue a repair notice to a contractor and send you a copy with information on how the right to repair scheme works.
-There will be a time limit (depending on the type of repair as set out by law) for the contractor to do the work.
+If it does qualify, we will issue a repair notice and send you a copy with information on how the Right to Repair scheme works.
+There will be a time limit (depending on the type of repair as set out by law) for the work to be done.

-If the repair work isn't done within the specified time limit, you need to tell us and we will ask for another contractor to do the work.
-If another contractor is available, we will issue a repair notice to them and send you a copy.
+If the repair work isn't done within the specified time limit, you need to tell us and we will ask for another operative or contractor to do the work.
+If another operative or contractor is available, we will issue a repair notice to them and send you a copy.
 We can only use contractors on our list.

 If you have any rent arrears, we can use the compensation to reduce the arrears rather than paying you the money.